dairycultist/Berry2D/README.md

 320 × 200 (4:3), 30fps, \<input\>

-the cool part is that the game logic and underlying graphics/input calls are completely separate, meaning you could rewrite the latter (i.e. for a different platform) while maintaining compatibility with the former
+the cool part is that the game logic and underlying graphics/input calls (handled by SDL) are completely separate, meaning you could rewrite the latter (i.e. for a different platform) while maintaining compatibility with the former

 ## Using Berry2D